wharfkit/website/src/lib/docs/Upgrading.md

 7. Rename `RestoreArgs` imports to `PartialSerializedSession`, and pass `{setAsDefault}` to `persistSession` in place of the boolean.
 8. Check every place a `Float32` becomes a string.
 9. Add `{legacy: true}` to `sharedSecret` calls that read data encrypted before 4.0.0.
-10. Run the app and watch the console for the alien-instance warning.
+10. Run the app and watch the console for the `alien instance` warning.